janscience/Teensy_Amp/R1.0/README.md

 |    3 | VPP        | bottom left  |
 |    4 | VSS        | bottom right |

+- connect the amplified signals OUT1 and OUT2 to analog inputs of the Teensy.
 - VPP and VSS could be used to power the Teensy.
 - VSS does not need to be connected to AGND or GND of the Teensy!